Toggle: English / Spanish

 - To examine any child or baby who has unusual features or developmental delays

-The bone marrow or blood test can be done to identify the Philadelphia chromosome, which is found in about 85% of people with chronic myelogenous leukemia (CML).
+The bone marrow or blood test can be done to identify the Philadelphia chromosome, which is found in 85% of people with chronic myelogenous leukemia (CML).

 The amniotic fluid test is done to check a developing baby for chromosome problems.